Linear Feet, Dimensional Weight and Axle Weight

 If you are unsure what might be the best solution for you, please always feel free to reach out to your super-friendly Freightera Client Care specialist for assistance.

 As with everything in shipping, there is no universal answer.
 Most issues vary from case tp case.

 In general, you want to make sure that each individual pallet you’re looking to ship is reasonably heavy and (if at all possible) up to 48 inches in length and width.
 Of course, if you’re shipping construction materials or heavy machines you may not have a choice, but at Freightera we’re always looking for the best carrier option for you.

-Give it a try at freightera.com and see our excellent freight quotes for yourself, completely free and in seconds!
+Give it a try at Freightera and see our excellent freight quotes for yourself, completely free and available in 15 seconds!